 With young children, the conversation can be even more challenging.
 Toddlers and elementary school kids don’t often have the emotional vocabulary to express their feelings.
 It’s a difficult situation for them to understand.

 “Little Children, Big Challenges” is an initiative by the Sesame Workshop, the nonprofit responsible for Sesame Street.
 It’s designed to help parents and caretakers help children through the difficult terrain of divorce.

 The initiative provides videos, tips, and activities for kids ages two through eight.
 These resources provide an excellent place for parents to find information and tools about discussing divorce with their children.

 Tough topics aren’t new to the kid’s show.
 The Sesame Street blog released a statement saying:

 “Sesame Street has never shied away from taking on tough topics.
 If it’s a challenge young children face in their lives, it’s a challenge Sesame Street would like to help them weather.
 Over the years we have tackled everything from the death of a loved one to helping children through challenging economic times.
 And now Sesame Workshop is providing tools and resources to help children and parents stay resilient during divorce and separation.”

-The marked difference between Snuffy’s story and the new script featuring Abby Cadabby is perspective.
-As opposed to Snuffy’s story where he was going through his parent’s divorce, Abby’s story reflects back on the divorce and shows children that it is possible to accept divorce and feel loved by both mom and dad.
+The marked difference between Snuffy’s story and this latest attempt is perspective.
+As opposed to Snuffy’s story where he was going through his parent’s divorce, in this story, the divorce has already happened.
+This is the character’s new reality.
+The show uses this fact to explain divorce to the other youngsters.

-Fathers play a vital role in their children’s lives.
-Discussing your divorce with your children at the appropriate time and place can begin to lay a foundation of open communication and help build trust and stability during a tumultuous time.
-Helping your kids to process and talk about their emotions will build important bonds that will help you stay connected to your children.
+You play a vital role in the lives of your children.
+Divorce doesn’t change that.
+Discussing it with your children at the appropriate time and place helps lay a foundation for open communication.
+You can use this to build trust and stability during a tumultuous time.
+Helping your kids process and talk about their emotions will strengthen important bonds and help you stay connected.